izzyweber/ai-enablement-hackathon/README.md

 This playbook describes a hackathon format I'd run to launch company-wide AI enablement.
 To gain traction, new technologies don't need associated trainings as much as they require  practicality and fun.
 A hackathon does that for AI.

 The structure has three phases.
-Preparation takes about a month, and the hackathon itself runs over about six weeks.
+After the preparation phase, the hackathon itself runs over about six weeks.
 A sustained programme begins the week after demo day and is designed to harness the excitement and ideas generated during the hackathon.

 ## Phase 1.
 Preparation

 Leadership, IT, and I (your new AI enabler!) work together to produce three things:
-1. A whitelist, which teams will operate under
+1. A tools whitelist and company AI rules, which teams will operate under
 2. A process for moving ideas from raw to deployed
 3. A worked example that makes items 1 & 2 concrete